CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * Removal of drives
  Although the removal of drives for removable media (or the lack of procurement) provides the safest protection against the above-mentioned threats, but is usually associated with considerable effort.
 Often, a removal is not possible at all, eg. B. with memory card readers in notebooks.
 It should also be taken into account that the expansion may hinder the administration and maintenance of the IT system.
 This solution should be considered if special security requirements exist.
 If it is foreseeable that the drives for removable media are not needed, devices without built-in drives should be preferred when purchasing.
 * Locking drives
  For some types of drives, there are lockable plug-in devices that can help prevent uncontrolled use.
 Procurement should ensure that the drive locks are suitable for the existing drives and can not damage them.
 It should be noted that locks are not offered for all types of drives, such as built-in memory card readers.
-In addition, care should be taken that the locks are offered by the manufacturer with a sufficient number of different keys.
+It should also be ensured that the locks are offered by the manufacturer with a sufficient number of different keys.
 The disadvantage is the procurement costs for the drive locks and the cost of the required key management.
 Therefore, this solution makes sense only with higher protection requirements or special security requirements.
 * Deactivation in the BIOS or operating system
  In the BIOS, most PCs provide options for booting from which drives.
 In conjunction with password protection of the BIOS settings, this can prevent the uncontrolled booting of removable media and mobile data carriers.
 Furthermore, the existing drives and interfaces can be disabled individually in modern operating systems.
 The client can now be difficult to use without authorization because, for example, No external software can be installed by the removable media or information can be copied to it.
 Disabling the drives in the BIOS or operating system has the advantage that the hardware does not need to be changed.
 The corresponding settings in the operating system can possibly even be made centrally.
 For this procedure to be effective, it must be ensured that the users do not have the permissions in the operating system to undo the deactivation of the drives.